katyork/eleventy-base-blog/content/blog/functions-and-control-flow.md

 The first task was to concatenate two strings (a first name and a last name) and output "My name is..." to the console log.
 I used template literals to construct the sentence.

 Here is my code.
-See the console log for output!
+See the console for output!

 ```js
 function sentence (name) {